lbbrhzn/ocpp/docs/installation.md

 ### Measurands
 - Most chargers only support a subset of all possible measurands.
 This depends most on the Feature profiles that are supported by the charger.
 - The integration will autodetect the supported measurands when the charger connects.
+This can be disabled for chargers that do not support autodetection.

 ## Add the entities to your Dashboard
 - On the OCPP integration, click on devices to navigate to your Charge Point device.